Nore5515/Nore5515/README.md

 ### Hi there! 👋

-I'm a software engineer interested in backend design, cybersecurity and game design.
+I'm a software engineer interested in backend infrastructure, cybersecurity and game design.

 <!--
 **Nore5515/Nore5515** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.